BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 ##### ASSESSMENT
 * Do penetration testers have access to automatic software builds that include their tests?
-  - The organization encourages penetration testers to add penetration tests to the automated build workflow.
-  - There are extensive penetration tests included in the automated build workflow.
-  - Development managers use the same build automation tool project-wide or even organization-wide to improve standardization.
-  - The company uses automatic software builds in their projects.
-  - Penetration tests are laid out to be integrated in automatic software builds.
-  - Penetration testers get training to use the software that is used for the automatic software builds.
 * Is the penetration testing routine embedded in a continuous integration mechanism?
-  - Penetration testers have a constant access to a current robust build.
-  - Developers and penetration tester have easy access to the latest working product/executables.
-  - Tests can be run by a few simple commands.
-  - The company uses continuous integration.
-  - The continuous integration-environment includes different hardware or simulates it.
-  - Workflow to first test software before rollout is conducted.
-  - Penetration tests run in nightly build  and in a dedicated test environment.
-  - Penetration tests are built to be run in a continuous integration environment.
-  - Deployment is automated.
 * Do developers and penetration testers discuss and handle the results of penetration test cases?
-  - Developers and penetration tester have regular meetings.
-  - Developers have training in security relevant topics.
-  - Recommendations by testers flow back into the software and are fixed immediately.

 ##### RESULTS
 * Enforced discipline on frequent automated penetration testing